Treatment of women by the Taliban: International response (pre-2021)

 In January 2006, a London conference on Afghanistan led to the creation of an International Compact, which included benchmarks for the treatment of women.
 The Compact includes the following point: "Gender:By end-1389 (20 March 2011): the National Action Plan for Women in Afghanistan will be fully implemented; and, in line with Afghanistan's MDGs, female participation in all Afghan governance institutions, including elected and appointed bodies and the civil service, will be strengthened."
 However, an Amnesty International report on 11 June 2008, declared that there needed to be "no more empty promises" with regard to Afghanistan, citing the treatment of women as one such unfulfilled goal.

 In September 2021, Pakistan's Prime Minister Imran Khan said that a ban on women's education in Afghanistan would be un-Islamic, and he called for the leadership to be inclusive and respect human rights.

 On 29 December 2021, U.S. Secretary of State Antony Blinken announced the appointment of Rina Amiri as special envoy for Afghan women, girls, and human rights.
 The appointment came as women in the country were facing increased oppression by the ruling Taliban.

-Post-2021 takeover
+Post-2021

-Immediately after the 2021 Taliban offensive, all universities became sex-segregated all over the country.
-The last time the Taliban was in power, girls and women were not allowed to pursue an education.
-During the August offensive, the Taliban advised women to stay at home because their soldiers were not trained to respect women.
-While primary education until the sixth grade was allowed, secondary education was suspended for the vast majority of alumni, with reportedly only some girls in periphery provinces attending classes.